lcy0x1/quantizedinformatics/readme.md

 4. Item Pipe System
 5. Automatic Crafting System

 TBD:
 6. ALU and RAM
 7. Block Machines: Mover & Breaker & Placer
+8. Advanced Material: Maxwell Oscillation Unit
+9. Entity Cannon
+10. Soul Collector
-8. Entity Machines: Detector & Repeller & Puller & Killer & Healer
+11. Entity Machines: Detector & Repeller & Puller & Killer & Healer
-9. Advanced Material: Quantized Gem

 How to play this MOD:

+## Basics

 First, you need to find Quantum Ore: It is generated like coal, but will only appear singularly and won't be exposed.
 It will fill the surounding air with Quantum Fog.
 It is not possible to replace the surrounding with other blocks.
 Quantum Fog is the most important basic material in this MOD.

 Then, you can craft Crafting Frames and 3D Crafting Terminal with Quantum Fog.
 If and only if the frames form the edges of a cube, with no extra connections, the 3d-crafting workspace is ready to use.
 You can take down the Quantum Ore by this, and you can make Oxidation Furnace and Reduction Furnace.

 With the furnaces, you can get Silicon from sand and quartz, Boron from glowstone, and Phosphorous from Bone meal.
 They are used in logic circuit production.

+## Logic Diagrams

 There are 3 types of logic gate diagrams: Redstone, CMOS, and implemented.
 Redstone drafts are made with quantum fogs and redstones.
 It follows the redstone logic.
 CMOS diagram are made with quantum fogs.
 It follows real-world CMOS logic.
 It takes some other starter material, but it only consumes quantum fog for mass production.
 One redstone diagram and one CMOS diagram can make an implemented diagram, which is ready to use in circuits.